malcommac/ScrollStackController/README.md

 [![CI Status](https://travis-ci.org/malcommac/OwlKit.svg)](https://travis-ci.org/malcommac/ScrollStackController)
 ![Twitter Follow](https://img.shields.io/twitter/follow/danielemargutti.svg?label=Follow&style=flat-square)

-ScrollStackController was created and maintaned by [Daniele Margutti](https://github.com/malcommac) - My home site [www.danielemargutti.com](https://www.danielemargutti.com).
+ScrollStackController was created and maintaned by [Daniele Margutti](https://twitter.com/danielemargutti) › [Web Site](https://www.danielemargutti.com)

 ## Introduction
 ScrollStackController is a class you can use to create complex layouts using scrollable `UIStackView` but where each row is handled by a separate `UIViewController`; this allows you to keep a great separation of concerns.